rkishore/rkishore.github.io/_posts/2021-02-23-pets-multi-label-classification.md

         reaches 0 when x reaches 1.
 So, if sigmoid(acts) is closer to 1 where it should be 1,
         -log(sigmoid(acts)) will be closer to 0, i.e. the loss will be low.
-If -log(sigmoid(acts)) in this case is not closer to 1, then -log(sigmoid(acts)) will correspondingly be closer to Infinity (i.e. loss will be high.
+If -log(sigmoid(acts)) in this case is not closer to 1, then -log(sigmoid(acts)) will correspondingly be closer to Infinity, i.e. loss will be high.
         - Similarly, for the case when the activations should be 0, if sigmoid(acts) is closer to 0, 1-sigmoid_acts will be closer to 1.
 In this case, then -log(sigmoid(acts)) will be closer to 0, i.e. low loss.
 And the high loss case will play out in reverse as explained for the